Grégory Tony

 Grégory Tony (born 27 May 1978) is a French heavyweight kickboxer and professional boxer fighting out of Paris.
-He is three time French kickboxing champion, three time French muaythai champion, one time French boxing champion, two time European kickboxing champion, one time Intercontinental muaythai champion and two time muaythai world champion.
+He is a three time French kickboxing champion, three time French muaythai champion, one time French boxing champion, two time European kickboxing champion, one time Intercontinental muaythai champion and two time muaythai world champion.

 Biography and career

-On April 7, 2012 he faced Igor Mihaljevic for vacant W.A.K.O.
+On 7 April 2012 he faced Igor Mihaljevic for vacant W.A.K.O.
 Pro heavyweight title, he won the title by knockout in fourth round with numerous low kicks.

-He faced Igor Jurkovic at Glory 2: Brussels on October 6, 2012 in Brussels, Belgium and lost via TKO due to body shots in the second round.
+He faced Igor Jurkovic at Glory 2: Brussels on 6 October 2012 in Brussels, Belgium and lost via TKO due to body shots in the second round.

 As the W.K.N.
-World K-1 Rules Super-Heavyweight title bout in Draguignan, France on June 14, 2014 against Alex Rossi was canceled due to heavy rain floods, Gregory fought for the W.K.N.
-World Title but against Dmytro Bezus on October 18, 2014.
+World K-1 Rules Super-Heavyweight title bout in Draguignan, France on 14 June 2014 against Alex Rossi was canceled due to heavy rain floods, Gregory fought for the W.K.N.
+World Title but against Dmytro Bezus on 18 October 2014.
 Beating Bezus on points he became first W.K.N. super-heavyweight K-1 rules champion of the world.
 On 13 December 2014 in Dombasle, France he defended his W.K.N. title by KO win in Round 2 against Serbian Milan Dasic.
-On March 26, 2016 in Guadeloupe, Caribbean, he will be fighting Jiri Stariat from Czech Republic in his second W.K.N. title defense.
+On 26 March 2016 in Guadeloupe, Caribbean, he will be fighting Jiri Stariat from Czech Republic in his second W.K.N. title defense.

-Tony fought Bob Sapp in the main event at Fight Night Saint Tropez on August 4, 2017 and won by TKO in the first round.
+Tony fought Bob Sapp in the main event at Fight Night Saint Tropez on 4 August 2017 and won by TKO in the first round.